 Tim Ho Wan has established a global presence in countries from Australia, Indonesia, Macau, Malaysia, Philippines, Taiwan, Thailand and of course Hong Kong and Singapore in a short span of a few years.

-Personally, I feel happy for Chef Chan (can I call him Uncle Chan?), a humble hawker who made it big.
+Personally, I feel happy for Chen Chan, a humble hawker who made it big.

-We cannot expect him to chop 180 chickens every day, tirelessly for the rest of his life (He seems to have aged a bit when seen during the press conference and media launch.)
+We cannot expect him to chop 180 chickens every day, tirelessly for the rest of his life (He seems to have aged a bit the last I saw him though.)

 It is indeed good opportunity for one of our local delicacies (but I know it’s HONG KONG chicken) to take on an international platform.

 On the flipside, I do feel that a major charm of the stall, is not just the food, but the man himself.

 There are 28 other Michelin Starred Restaurants & Stalls in Singapore, but none had as much attention as Liao Fan Hong Kong Soya Sauce Chicken Rice and Noodle, also because the chef is really an affable person with no airs.

 Here’s another incident to share: The restaurant was closed for a private event, but Chef Chan saw two tourists who were waiting outside the shop.
 He asked the reporter to pause for the interview, and personally ushered the tourists in, as he did not want to disappoint them who travelled all the way there for his food.
 How not to like this man?!